How to boost your immune system naturally

 This, of course, reduces how well the airway works to protect you from pathogens.

 You see there is a protective layer of immunity in the airway including mucous.

-When you smoke the body responds by producing lots of mucous and narrowing your airways, and eventual lung fibrosis.
+When you smoke the body responds by producing lots of mucous and narrowing your airways, and eventually lung fibrosis.

-The whole thing interferes with the removal of toxins, produces more toxins.
+The whole thing interferes with the removal of toxins and produces more toxins.
 While more toxins are trapped inside instead of being propelled out.

-Smoking also causes low antioxidants levels as all are being used to fight free radicals from toxic cigarettes.
+Smoking also causes low antioxidant levels as all are being used to fight free radicals from toxic cigarettes.

 Note on smoking:

-In regard to the Novel coronavirus, it has been found that smokers and vapers have more severe disease.
+In regard to the Novel coronavirus, it has been found that smokers and vapers have more severe diseases.

 Drinking in excess

 Drinking in excess is bad at so many levels.
 It ruins your health in many ways both psychosocial and physical.